Scafell: Topography

 Scafell stands between Wasdale in the west and upper Eskdale to the east.
 The highest part of the fell is a ridge running south from Mickledore as far as Slight Side, which is counted as a separate fell by most guidebooks.
 Despite regarding Slight Side as a separate entity, Wainwright included the wide upland area beyond it to the south west as a part of Scafell.
 More modern guides have partitioned the plateau off as a further independent top, Great How.

-The opposing flanks of Scafell are entirely different in character.
-To the south, monotonous smooth slopes, stony and lacking vegetation at higher levels, run down toward Burnmoor and the head of Wastwater.
-But on the east side several large crags loom impressively over upper Eskdale.
-On the north side, the sheer faces of Scafell Crag provide some the finest rock scenery in the Lake District.
+The opposing flanks of Scafell are different in character.
+To the south, smooth slopes, stony and lacking vegetation at higher levels, run down toward Burnmoor and the head of Wastwater.
+On the east side several large crags loom over upper Eskdale.
+The north side contains the sheer faces of Scafell Crag.

 From the narrow ridge of Mickledore the northern face of Scafell rises precipitously, an unusually complete barrier to progress along a Lakeland ridge, which frustrates many ridge walkers who find that this is a cliff for rock climbers only.
 At the top of the rise from Mickledore is Symonds Knott (3,146 ft), the northern top.
 The wall of crags - Scafell Crag to the west and the East Buttress above the Eskdale side of Mickledore - has two main weaknesses.
 Running laterally across Scafell Crag is Lord's Rake, a scree-filled chute with several intermediate cols.
 It has two upper entrances onto the saddle separating Symonds Knott from the main summit.
 Formerly passable as a scramble, Lord's Rake suffered from a serious rock fall in 2002 — with subsequent further falls — and recent guidebooks do not consider it a viable route, although it is gradually becoming more stable.
 The block that was bridged across the head of Lord's Rake collapsed into the gully in July 2016, leaving several small unstable blocks behind, which can be avoided with care.
 The access to West Wall Traverse is clear of debris.
 The second breach in the crags is Broad Stand, a series of sloping steps which drop down from Symonds Knott almost to Mickledore; however, these steepen immediately above Mickledore and cannot be negotiated safely except by rock-climbers.
 The main summit stands a little to the south of the saddle, all around being a sea of stones.
 An easy ridge then steps down southward over Long Green to Slight Side.
 On the east are Cam Spout Crag and the fine high waterfall after which it is named.